Edward Ponsonby, 8th Earl of Bessborough: Career

 He qualified as a barrister in 1879 and was secretary to Lord Robert Grosvenor (a younger son of Hugh Grosvenor, 1st Duke of Westminster) at HM Treasury from 1880 to 1884 and to Arthur Peel, Speaker of the House of Commons, from 1884 to 1895.
 After Peel's retirement in 1895, Ponsonby was appointed a Companion of the Order of the Bath (CB).
 He also took the courtesy title of Viscount Duncannon following his father's accession to the earldom of Bessborough, also in that year.
 In 1898, he was High Sheriff of Carlow.
 He was appointed a Commander of the Royal Victorian Order (CVO) on 11 August 1902, and a Knight of the Order of St Patrick (KP) in 1914.
 He was also involved in business and became a director of the London, Brighton and South Coast Railway in March 1895, and served as its chairman from February 1908 until his death.

 Family

-On 22 April 1875, Ponsonby married Blanche Guest (1847–1919), the sister of Ivor Guest, 1st Baron Wimborne, and they had six children:
+On 22 April 1875, Ponsonby married Blanche Guest (1847–1919), the sister of Lady Layard and Ivor Guest, 1st Baron Wimborne, and they had six children: